Basecamp-Mutual-Aid/bma_page/index.md

 # Basecamp Mutual Aid

-We are a Colorado nonprofit providing in-person, privacy-respecting financial assistance to Colorado service industry workers through instantly available microgrants.
+We are a Colorado nonprofit providing in-person, privacy-respecting financial assistance to service industry workers in areas where we have vetted local representatives.
 ---

 ## Our Approach to Privacy